A part that broke on a UPS plane that crashed in Kentucky failed 4 times on other planes years ago

 The factual report released Wednesday doesn’t state what caused the engine to fly off.
 That conclusion won’t come until the NTSB’s final report, which usually doesn’t come until more than a year after a crash.

-Boeing, UPS and the Federal Aviation Administration are limited on what they can say while the NTSB investigation is ongoing.
+Boeing, UPS and the Federal Aviation Administration didn’t immediately respond to the NTSB update, but everyone involved in a crash typically waits until the investigation is complete before discussing it.

-UPS spokesperson Jim Mayer reiterated that the company was devastated by the crash.
-“We remain profoundly saddened by the Flight 2976 accident.
-Our thoughts continue to be with the families and Louisville community who are grieving, and we remain focused on the recovery effort,” Mayer said.

 The NTSB previously said investigators found cracks in some of the parts that held the engine to the wing.
 Those cracks hadn’t been caught in regular maintenance done on the plane, which raised questions about the adequacy of the maintenance schedule.
 The last time those key engine mount parts were examined closely was in October 2021, and the plane wasn’t due for another detailed inspection for roughly 7,000 more takeoffs and landings.